Harish-Chandra pairs in the Verlinde category in positive characteristic: Cocommutative coalgebras in

 \end{remark}

 \begin{proposition} If $C$ is a cocommutative coalgebra in $\Ver_{p}$, then $C$ is irreducible if and only if $C^{*}$ is local.

 \end{proposition}

-\begin{proof} The proof of this is immediate. $C$ being irreducible means it has only 1 simple subcomodule, which is equivalent to $C^{*}$ having only one simple quotient, which is equivalent to $C^{*}$ having a unique maximal ideal.
+\begin{proof} The proof of this is immediate. $C$ being irreducible means it has only 1 simple subcoalgebra, which is equivalent to $C^{*}$ having only one simple quotient, which is equivalent to $C^{*}$ having a unique maximal ideal. \end{proof}